weixi-feng/LayoutGPT/README.md

 ## Updates
 2023.10.28 Now support Llama-2; camera ready version updated

-2023.10.10 We released our preprocessed 3D-FRONT and 3D-FUTURE data (see below).
-Updated installation and preparation guidance.
+2023.10.10 We released our preprocessed 3D-FRONT and 3D-FUTURE data (see [below](https://github.com/weixi-feng/LayoutGPT/tree/master#3d-scene-layouts)).
+Simplified the installation and preparation process.

 2023.09.22 LayoutGPT is accepted to NeurIPS 2023!